Wednesday, August 14, 2024

 He explained to me that I'd be standing on the flat side, balancing, while doing squats, and holding onto a pole.
 I surprised us both by getting through the set pretty easy.
 Next up I did the squats on the BOSU ball, without holding on.
 Then I lifted weights, while balancing on the BOSU ball.
 Then he had me standing on one leg, all while I did squats.

 Once again, they were all pretty easy, and dare I say it, pretty fun.
-My trainer remarked on how wild it was that whenever he had me do lunges, I'd practically face plant, but here I was, doing one-legged squats like a pro.
+My trainer remarked on how wild it was that whenever he had me do lunges, I'd practically face plant, but here I was, doing one-legged squats on a balance ball, like a pro.
 He marveled at how uncoordinated I often am, and while he gave me tasks today, he said that I'm literally only one of 2 people he's ever worked with that had this level of balance.
 It's probably attributed to the at-home workout routine that I've done on and off for years.
 I'd never really thought much about it, but at the age of 43, I'm glad to see that I'm doing so well.
 My trainer joking referred to my combo of terrible coordination with immaculate balance, as me being a "conundrum."

 Not sure what made me ask my trainer, but out of no where I asked him what men would typically think about my hair, which is in nearly waist-length, multi-color locs, that I currently have curled up.
 My trainer said that most men would likely see my brightly colored hair and think I was a free spirit or easy.
 I wasn't surprised.
-The fact is, while I love my hair, I get sick of talking about it and getting complimented on it.
+The fact is, while I love my hair, I get sick of talking about it with and getting complimented on it, by men.
 I did it because I like bright colors, not because I wanted the attention.
 I told him that I wasn't shocked, because men comment on my hair the most.
 My trainer suggested that I darken my hair and appear on the Kendra G show, and internet show where people put themselves out there and look for love.
 I told him that I pass.

 I have no desire to do such a thing anyway, but why the hell should I change my hair to be taken seriously by a man?
 I'm a grown ass woman, with job I enjoy, higher education, I'm intelligent and well-rounded, my bills are paid.
 My hair and my tattoos have nothing to do with who I am as a person, and I refuse to dim my light to attract someone who isn't intimidated by the awesomeness that is me.